lindemeier/PaintMixer/README.md

 ## This is work in progress
 I'm porting the unpublished original implementation to this public repo step by step.
-I am currently focusing on my other project  [prgl](https://github.com/lindemeier/prgl) though.

 ## Example